Flugtag aviators in Leeds for flying event - BBC News

 Flugtag aviators in Leeds for flying event

-Amateur aviators from all over the UK have flocked to Leeds to compete in the Flugtag human-powered flying event.
+Amateur aviators from across the country gathered at Roundhay Park in Leeds to compete in a human-powered flying event.

+A team from Leeds won after creating a flying machine which took its inspiration from the film Toy Story.

+Two men from Barnsley who built a flying machine inspired by the town's most famous film, Kes, came second.

-About 35 teams pitted their wits against each other at the city's Roundhay Park to see whose machine could fly the greatest distance.
+About 35 teams pitted their wits against each other to see whose machine could fly the greatest distance.

-The record for the furthest flight at a Flugtag event stands at 63.1m which was set in Minneapolis earlier this year.
+The record for the furthest flight at a Flugtag event stands at 63.09m which was set in Minnesota, USA last year.

-The winning team in the event will be given £5,000 or flying lessons to gain a private pilot's licence.
+The winning team in Leeds, To Infinity And The Pond, took first prize which is a choice between £5,000 or flying lessons to gain a private pilot's licence.

+Although the team's distance travelled was so small that it was not measured the judges decided the team's overall effort was a "hilarious creative idea".

 Thousands of spectators headed for the event to watch teams launch their contraptions from a 20ft (6m) high ramp above Roundhay Lake.